tillitis/tkey-ssh-agent/README.md

 socket `./agent.sock`.

 It will also output the ed25519 public key for this instance of the app on this specific Tillitis Key USB stick.
-If the app binary, or the physical USB stick changes, then the private key will also change -- and thus also the public key displayed!
+If the app binary, the User Supplied Secret (USS), or the physical USB stick, then the private key will also change -- and thus also the public key.

 If you copy-paste the public key into your `~/.ssh/authorized_keys` you can try to log onto your local computer (if sshd is running